 | Asia Pacific | asia-pacific | APAC |

-Region is set when you create a project and cannot be changed in place.
-To move a project to a different region, create a new project in the target region and re-upload your build.
+Region is set when you create a project and can’t be changed in place.
+To move a project, create a new one in the target region and re-upload your build.

 Choosing a region